Mohamed Kamarainba Mansaray: Political career

 Mohamed K Mansaray was previously a member of the All People's Congress (APC).
 He fell out with the senior leaders of the APC party.
 He left the APC and formed his own political party in 2015 called the Alliance Democratic Party.
 Mansaray is an outspoken critic of the APC administration of president Ernest Bai Koroma.

 Mansaray ran for Parliament in 2015 as a member of the ADP party in constituency 030 in Bombali District, but he lost a close race to the APC candidate Ibrahim Ben Kargbo, a close ally and senior adviser to president Ernest Bai Koroma.
 Mansaray ran for parliament again in constituency 050 in Marampa Chiefdom in Port Loko District in 2016, but he lost another close race to the APC candidate Osman Karankay Conteh.

 Personal life

 Mohamed K Mansaray is a devout Muslim.
 He is Married with three Children.
 All of his three children were born in the United States.
-His first child, a son Hamed, was born in 1999; his second child, a daughter, Sierra Leona was born in 2007; and his third child Sahid, was born in 2009.
-Mansaray is also a businessman.
+His first child, a son Hamed, was born in 1999; his second child, a daughter, Sierra Leona was born in 2007; and his third child Sahid, was born in 2009 and 4th child born in 2018 Mansaray is also a businessman.
 He has three businesses that are registered and operate in Sierra Leone; the Patriotic Insurance Company, the Patriotic Security and Logistic Company and the Patriotic Shipping, Clearing and Forwarding Company.